 As chemically correct representations, the actual biology and chemistry of the subject is not lost, just hidden.

 Evolution is not a process to be undertaken lightly.
 For a start it takes ages.
 Then there are the trade offs – why can’t we fly as well as swim and walk?
 The answers are all in your DNA and the environment you live in.
 We investigate inheritance, variation, adaption and ultimately evolution – all using some of the same jargon that scientists insist on using.

 The workshops introduce an age-appropriate understanding of evolution as a process and explore the uses and implications of variation and adaptation within that process.

 A heinous chocolate heist has been committed on the school grounds.
 Will our DNA evidence lead to the culprit?

-Suitable for all key stages and closely linked to subjects on the National Curriculum, this workshop can use the children or fruit suspects to solve the crime.
+Suitable for all key stages and closely linked to subjects on the National Curriculum, these workshops introduce scientific vocabulary and age-appropriate explanations of the science involved.